DAY 01: Airport / Negambo

-Nuwara Eliya is located at the heart of the hill country 6182 feet above from the sea level.
-The town is situated at 74 km away along Kandy-Nuwara Eliya road and this was rediscovered by British in 1827.
-It is still very much like an old English town with styled Bungalows and building.
+Nuwara Eliya is located at the heart of the hill country 6182 feet above sea level.
+The town is situated at 74 km away along Kandy-Nuwara Eliya road and this was rediscovered by the British in 1827.
+It is still very much like an old English town with styled Bungalows and buildings.
 The cool calm climate, gorges rolling tea plantation which makes the best “Ceylon tea” and the breathtaking beautiful waterfalls makes Nuwara Eliya one of the most beautiful towns in the world.
-Nuwara Eliya also has one of the finest 18 hole golf courses in South Asia.
+Nuwara Eliya also has one of the finest 18-hole golf courses in South Asia.
 You can visit the Golf Club, Strawberry Farms & pick some strawberries.
 You can take a nice evening walk around the Gregory Lake.
 Visit the beautiful clubhouse & Have a hot & a nice cup of Ceylon Tea Do a peddling boat ride.

 Ella is only a small village located high in the mountains.
 Most visitors to Ella only spend a couple of days there.
 The other nice thing about Ella is the climate.
 Hot during the day and nice and cool at night.
 If you fancy climbing the peaks that are dotted around Ella, then make sure you take sun protection and water!

 The Ravana Falls (popularly known as Ravana Ella in Sinhala) is a popular sightseeing attraction in Sri Lanka.
 It currently ranks as one of the widest falls in the country.
-This waterfall measures approximately 25 m (82 ft) in high and cascade from an oval-shaped concave rock outcrop.
+This waterfall measures approximately 25 m (82 ft) in high and cascades from an oval-shaped concave rock outcrop.

 Considered a holy city by Buddhist, Hindus & Muslims Kataragama is most definitely a place for pilgrims.
 The location has paid a huge part in the life of King Dutugemunu who managed to unite the whole of Sri Lanka during a time of uncertainty under Indian invasions.
-It is famous for the Kataragama Devalaya dedicated to God Skandha & you can also visit the Kiri Vehera Stupa which stands an epic part of our proud nation.
+It is famous for the Kataragama Devalaya dedicated to God Skandha & you can also visit the Kiri Vehera Stupa which stands as an epic part of our proud nation.

 Yala National Park is the second-largest national park in Sri Lanka and Is the most visit The Park consists of 05 blocks.
 Only two are now open for the public.

-Do a jeep safari at Yala National Park, Stated about 309 km from Colombo Yala National Park is treated as one of the most premier tourist destinations of Sri Lanka.
+Do a jeep safari at Yala National Park, Stated about 309 km from Colombo Yala National Park is treated as one of the premier tourist destinations of Sri Lanka.
 The park is very popular for Jeep Safaris among local and foreign tourists Park is home to elephants, spotted deer, barking deer, sloth bear, wild buffalo, and wild boar.
 More than 120 species of birds are living in the park.